RemoteTravel/movies-wrapped/README.md

 ## ratings:

 This function shows the most four most popular Movie Ratings.
-The most common movie I watched was rated R.
+The most common movie I watched in 2021 was rated R.

 ## months:

 This function shows the Months I watched movies on the x-axis compared vs the Number of Movies on the y-axis.
-The most common month that I watched movies in is May with 52 movies.
+For 2021, the most common month that I watched movies in is May with 52 movies.

 ## scores:

 This function shows the movie Scores out of 10 on the x-axis compared vs the Number of Scores I gave on the y-axis.
-The most common scores I gave are 7 and 8 out of 10.
+For 2021, the most common scores I gave are 7 and 8 out of 10.